Sonia Sangha is a foundation year

 colleagues, place psychiatrists in a ‘safer’ position.

-In conclusion, mental illness and violence are often
+In conclusion, mental illness and

-Alfred Hitchcock’s film Psycho and schizophrenic patients
+in Alfred Hitchcock’s film Psycho and schizophrenic

-being portrayed as violent.
+patients being portrayed as violent.

 This is being addressed currently by the